 However, all of your Protected Health Information, with limited exceptions, will be available for release if you sign an authorization form, if you request the information for yourself, to a provider regarding your treatment, or due to a legal requirement.

 Health information and other records of University of Maine System students generally are not subject to this notice and are protected by other federal and state laws.

 The Privacy Official, Sarah Carnahan, is responsible for overseeing privacy policies and procedures; coordinating and implementing policy; providing training; receiving and processing privacy complaints; processing individual rights requests; and ensuring retention of HIPAA policies and procedures, complaints and investigative materials to meet compliance requirements.

 “I have reviewed the UMF Notice of Privacy Practices and understand that a copy is available upon request.
-I hereby request and authorize the University of Maine at Farmington Student Health Center and its personnel to provide my medical treatment and, as appropriate, to release all necessary medical records and information regarding my medical care, treatment, physical/medical condition to my insurance company for the purpose of insurance claims filing, processing, and payment.”
+I hereby request and authorize the University of Maine at Farmington Student Health Clinic and its personnel to provide my medical treatment and, as appropriate, to release all necessary medical records and information regarding my medical care, treatment, physical/medical condition to my insurance company for the purpose of insurance claims filing, processing, and payment.”